Huc91/bonfire/README.md

 # Bonfire :fire:

-A social bonfire simulation React App.</br>
+A bonfire simulation React App.</br>
 Users should gather around a digital bonifire.</br>

 In development.